Rebecca Gayheart: Career

 In her first film role, Gayheart appeared in Brett Ratner's New York University short film Whatever Happened to Mason Reese?
-(1990) starring Mason Reese.
-She also appeared in the Ratner-directed music video "Nuttin' But Love" performed by Heavy D and the Boyz.
+(1990).
+She also appeared in the Ratner-directed video for Heavy D and the Boyz's song "Nuttin' But Love".

-Gayheart's break into the television industry was a series of television commercials for Noxzema in the early 1990s, earning her the moniker "The Noxzema Girl".
-The commercials began airing in 1991 and brought her national recognition.
-In 1992, Gayheart was cast in her first major role on the soap opera Loving as Hannah Mayberry.
-In 1993 and 1994, she had a recurring role in the Vanishing Son action series as cellist Clair Rutledge, the love interest of Russell Wong's main character, Jian-Wa Chang.
+In the early 1990s, Gayheart broke into the television industry with a series of TV commercials for Noxzema, earning her the moniker "The Noxzema Girl".
+The ads began airing in 1991 and brought her national recognition.
+In 1992, Gayheart was cast in her first major role, as Hannah Mayberry on the soap opera Loving.
+In 1993 and 1994, she had a recurring role in the Vanishing Son action series as cellist Clair Rutledge, the love interest of Russell Wong's character Jian-Wa Chang.
 In 1994 and 1995, Gayheart played Bess Martin in the science-fiction series Earth 2.
 In 1995, she played Antonia Marchette, a recurring character in the series Beverly Hills, 90210, and Luke Perry's character's love interest; the character was killed off after a 10-episode storyline.
-She was subsequently cast in her feature film debut in the comedy Nothing to Lose (1997) opposite Tim Robbins and Martin Lawrence, portraying a flower shop employee who nearly woos an advertising executive (Robbins).
-The same year, she had a minor role as a sorority sister in Wes Craven's horror film Scream 2 (1997).
+Her feature film debut came in the comedy Nothing to Lose (1997) opposite Tim Robbins and Martin Lawrence, as a flower shop employee who woos an advertising executive.
+The same year, she had a minor role as a sorority sister in Wes Craven's horror film Scream 2.

-After completing Scream 2, Gayheart was cast in a lead role in the slasher film Urban Legend (1998), in which she portrayed the best friend of a college student (Alicia Witt) who suspects their friends are being murdered according to urban legends.
-The same year, she appeared onstage at Toronto's Canon Theatre in a production of The Last Night of Ballyhoo, opposite Rhea Perlman and Perrey Reeves.
+After completing Scream 2, Gayheart was cast in a lead role in the slasher film Urban Legend (1998), playing the best friend of a college student (Alicia Witt) who suspects their friends are being murdered according to urban legends.
+The same year, she appeared onstage at Toronto's Canon Theatre in a production of The Last Night of Ballyhoo opposite Rhea Perlman and Perrey Reeves.
 In 1999, Gayheart starred in the black comedy film Jawbreaker with Rose McGowan, Julie Benz, and Judy Greer as girls in an exclusive clique in their high school who inadvertently kill their friend.
-Though the film was a box-office failure, it went on to earn a cult following in subsequent decades.
+The film was a box-office failure but later gained a cult following.

-Gayheart starred as the waitress in the Train music video for the 1999 song "Meet Virginia".
+Gayheart starred in the video for Train's 1999 song "Meet Virginia".